-In 2008 Marc made history by representing Yahoo! in its litigation with the government over the government’s effort to force Yahoo! to comply with directives issued under the Protect America Act, the precursor to the FISA Amendments Act.
-In that case, he appeared before the Foreign Intelligence Surveillance Court of Review, and is believed to be the only private lawyer ever to do so.
-He appeared before the FISA Court of Review again in 2016 as an appointed amicus curie.
+In 2008, Marc made history by representing Yahoo! in its litigation with the government over the government’s effort to force Yahoo! to comply with directives issued under the Protect America Act, the precursor to the FISA Amendments Act.
+In that case, he appeared before the Foreign Intelligence Surveillance Court of Review (FISCR), and is believed to be the only private lawyer ever to do so.
+He appeared before FISCR again in 2016 as an appointedamicus curiae.
 He continues to work on national security and foreign intelligence matters and holds a Top Secret security clearance.

-Over the past two years, Marc has represented Internet clients in seven FTC investigations involving data security, data privacy, and advertising practices.
-He has negotiated settlement agreements with the NY & MD state Attorney General offices, and defended media and Internet companies against privacy class actions brought under ECPA, CFAA, the VPPA, and the VRPA.
+Marc has represented Internet clients in seven FTC investigations involving data security, data privacy, and advertising practices.
+He has negotiated settlement agreements with the New York and Maryland state Attorney General offices, and defended media and Internet companies against privacy class actions brought under ECPA, CFAA, VPPA, and VRPA.

 In both the Chambers USA and Chambers Global guides, Marc is listed as a leader in the field of Privacy and Data Security law.
 Prior to founding ZwillGen, Marc ran the Privacy and Security groups at Sonnenschein Nath and Rosenthal and Kirkland & Ellis.
 Before that, he spent three years prosecuting cybercrime from the Computer Crime and Intellectual Property Section of the Criminal Division of the Department of Justice.

-Since 2004, Marc has briefed and argued appellate cases before the Court of Appeals for the 1st, 3rd, 5th 7th, 9th, and 11th Circuit Courts as well as the Foreign Intelligence Surveillance Courts.
-Links to the decisions in these cases can be found here.
+Since 2004, Marc has briefed and argued appellate cases before the Court of Appeals for the 1st, 3rd, 5th, 7th, 9th, and 11th Circuits as well as the Foreign Intelligence Surveillance Courts, and he is one of a select group of amici curiae appointed to serve the Foreign Intelligence Surveillance Court.

 Marc is frequently invited to testify before Congress, speak to various professional audiences, and conduct in-house training courses.
-He has appeared on national news programs including CNN’s The Situation Room, ABC’s World News Tonight, Good Morning America, and C-Span’s Washington Journal.
-He is also an adjunct professor of Cybercrime at the Georgetown University Law Center in Washington, D.C. and on the board of George Washington University Law School’s Privacy and Security Council.
+He has appeared on national news programs, including CNN’s The Situation Room, ABC’s World News Tonight, Good Morning America, and C-Span’s Washington Journal.